bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**

 If applicable, add screenshots to help explain your problem.
+Otherwise remove this section.